Shastapalava/NoteShare/README.md

 ### SU:

 - update membership
-	- django admins are automatically allowed to do this
+  - Todo(David) add the IsOU option to the user change page also to the add user page.

 - maintain a list of "taboo" words
-	- create a new model for taboo words, then [register](https://docs.djangoproject.com/en/2.1/ref/contrib/admin/#the-register-decorator) the model in `admin.py`.
+  - Todo (Ana) create a new model for taboo words, then [register](https://docs.djangoproject.com/en/2.1/ref/contrib/admin/#the-register-decorator) the model in `admin.py`.
 A link to the taboo list will appear on the **admin index** page, while the list itself will appear in the **change list** page.

 - unlock any locked document
-	- add a locked or unlocked column/attribute to the posts/notes model.
+  - **DONE** (Angelika) a locked or unlocked column/attribute to the posts/notes model.
 This should appear automatically on the **add or change** django page.

 - process complaints about OU's
-	- create a complaints model, then register in `admin.py`  A link to the complaints list will appear on the **admin index** page, while the list itself will appear in the **change list** page.
+  - **DONE** (Hua) create a complaints model, then register in `admin.py`  A link to the complaints list will appear on the **admin index** page, while the list itself will appear in the **change list** page.

-- have all privileges reserved for OUs inside any group
-	- see video on [object-level permissions](https://p.ota.to/blog/pushing-the-boundaries-of-the-django-admin/) in django to restrict group access to group documents.
-	- this [stack overflow](https://stackoverflow.com/questions/6310983/django-admin-specific-user-admin-content) article might help too

 ### OU:
 - create new document(s),
   - **DONE** (David)
 - the creator of a document is the owner of the document
-	- **FIND**: how to establish ownership through the **add or change** page.
+  - **DONE** (David) how to establish ownership through the **add or change** page.
 Might need to override methods in admin.py like [this](https://stackoverflow.com/questions/48700888/django-admin-how-to-check-model-instance-belong-to-owner-before-deleting).
+    - Note that the owner and author are the same thing.
+Authors can share their post with other users through invitations

 - creator of a document can invite other OUs to update it
-	- create invitations model, with foreign key relationship to documents/posts
+  - **DONE** (Angelika) create invitations model, with foreign key relationship to documents/posts
-	- **FIND** way to add search to an invitations field AND display a list of people invited on the **add or change** page.
+  - Todo (David) way to add search to an invitations field AND display a list of people invited on the **add or change** page.
     ***Done*** (but still needs to be tested with multiple users)
 - creator of a document can decide if the document is
   - open to the public (can be seen by everyone)
   - restricted (can only be viewed as read-only by GU's and edited by OU's),